lch14forever/BEEM/README.md

 <img src="logo.png" height="200" align="right" />

 BEEM is an approach to infer models for microbial community dynamics based on metagenomic sequencing data (16S or shotgun-metagenomics).
 It is based on the commonly used [generalized Lotka-Volterra modelling](https://en.wikipedia.org/wiki/Generalized_Lotka–Volterra_equation) (gLVM) framework.
-BEEM uses an iterative EM-like algorithm to simultaneously infer scaling factors (microbial biomass) and model parameters (microbial growth rate and interaction terms) from **longitudinal** data and can thus work directly with the relative abundance values that are obtained with metagenomic sequencing.
+BEEM uses an iterative EM algorithm to simultaneously infer scaling factors (microbial biomass) and model parameters (microbial growth rate and interaction terms) from **longitudinal** data and can thus work directly with the relative abundance values that are obtained with metagenomic sequencing.

-Note: BEEM stands for **B**iomass **E**stimation and model inference with an **E**xpectation **M**aximization-like algorithm.
+Note: BEEM stands for **B**iomass **E**stimation and model inference with an **E**xpectation **M**aximization algorithm.
 We have now extended the BEEM framework to be able to work with cross-sectional data (BEEM-static, check out our R package [here](https://github.com/CSB5/BEEM-static)).

 ## Dependencies